What You Need To Know About Taking In A Meal They Will Want To Eat

 These ideas will make your meal one that is appreciated even more.

-After many babies and surgeries myself, as well as delivering more meals than I can count, I’ve learned a little about how to make it a win-win situation all around.
+After many babies and surgeries myself, as well as delivering more meals than I can even begin to count, I’ve learned a tips about how to make it a win-win situation for everyone involved.

-Here are a few of my tricks, please let us all know your handy tips too!
+Here are a few of my tricks, and we would love to hear yours too!

-- Use disposable pans, bags and dishes to deliver food in.
+- Use disposable pans, bags and dishes to deliver the food in.
+Grocery stores and the Dollar Store are GREAT resources for these.

 - Prepare the dish in disposable cookware.

 - If possible ask the family if they have any allergies to foods.
 Though you do need to stay in your budget and fix a meal that you are comfortable making; if you can, ask the family if there is anything they dislike.
-For example, some people really cannot force themselves to eat rice or spaghetti sauce and despite your best effort in making a meal, and their gratitude in your gift, it would go to waste.
+For example, some people really cannot force themselves to eat rice or spaghetti sauce.
+Despite your best effort in making a meal, and their gratitude in your gift, it would go to waste.
 (For example, I will not, cannot – not in a boat, not with a goat, not in the rain, not on a train….you get the point, I will NOT eat eggs as the major ingredient.
 So a beautiful quiche would be devoured by my husband and family, while I would have to open a can of something or tuther.
-I would still send a thank you note though of course.)
+I would still send a thank you note though of course, but you get the idea here.)

-- If you know your neighborhood, or that others are also taking in a meal(s), it would be a good idea to ask the family if they have had a particular food brought in.
-You don’t want to be the 3rd well intended friend in a row to take in chili.
+- If you know your neighborhood well and that other”s are also taking in a meal(s), it would be a good idea to ask the family if they have had a particular food brought in.
+You don’t want to be the third well intended friend in a row to take in chili.

 - Label food with what it is, the date to use by and any special cooking or reheating instructions.

 - If you don’t cook, no problem.
-There are businesses that sell premade ‘homemade’ dinners.
-A gift card for a drive-through type eating establishment, or one that will deliver (such as pizza) are ALWAYS welcome.
+There are businesses that sell pre-made ‘homemade’ dinners.
+Or a gift card for a drive-through type eating establishment is awesome.
+Or the kind that will deliver (such as pizza) are ALWAYS welcome.

-- If you have the means, taking in a freezer meal, along with a meal for that night, to have on hand for ‘one-of-those-days’ would be so apprecaited.
+- If you have the means, taking in a freezer meal, along with a meal for that night, to have on hand for ‘one-of-those-days’ would be so appreciated.

-Both of my recipes listed here can be made and baked the same day or frozen for later use, including instructions.
+Both of my recipes listed here can be made and baked the same day or frozen for later use, including baking instructions to include with the gifted food.
+I hope they help and are enjoyed by all.

 Click HERE for the Hearty Chicken Pot Pie